 There may be times where you will have no choice as to whether or not to submit to tests.
 If you are unconscious, if you are transported for medical treatment, if the police obtain a search warrant, or if you refuse to cooperate, you could be facing an automatic felony.

-Please call us now at (419) 741-4050 to set up a free case consultation with a Toledo DUI lawyer.
+Please call us now to set up a FREE case consultation.

 Our firm has helped clients throughout the community since 1976.

 Our lawyer handles cases in State or Federal courts of Ohio & Michigan.